Sircjarr/KMP-Clean-Architecture-Sample-App/README.md

 # Description
-Compact Kotlin Multiplatform and reactive clean architecture sample mobile app.
+Compact Kotlin Multiplatform and reactive clean architecture sample mobile app targeting both Android and iOS platforms.
 In this project, all code is shared between the platforms except for the native UI.
-This design facillitates maximum scalability and rapid development when building for both Android and iOS platforms.
+This design facillitates maximum scalability and rapid development while maintaining native look and feel when building for both Android and iOS platforms.

-> [!NOTE]
+#### About the project
-> This project depends on a network API that may change in the future and impact functionality
+Discover hero stats and competetive win/pick rates from the game Marvel Rivals.
+Get up-to-date stats from a network call and display all heroes in a list.
+Click on a hero to view a lore description and more useful stats.
+Easily launch the device's external browser to view even more information on that hero.

 # Demos
 List to details | Search and filtering | Redirect to external browser